 Questions that highlight the interviewee's communication skills are also great to include, as they’ll need to be able to use remote communication tools effectively.
 Otherwise, you should evaluate their abilities to self-start and be self-motivated.

-Next, be sure you evaluate clients based on their virtual selling experience first and foremost.
+Next, evaluate clients based on their virtual selling experience first and foremost.
 Someone with a decade of experience in the sales field is all well and good, but it will be less useful if they’ve spent those ten years on the sales floor selling products face-to-face or in an office environment.

 These are simple tactics you can use to aid in the process of hiring new members of your virtual sales force, but they are by no means the end of the list.
 Hiring the right people for your virtual sales force is the foundational step that can lead to success or failure.